Top C# Interview Questions

 C#Null Coalescing OperatorNull Handling

 The `??` operator returns the left operand if not null, otherwise the right operand.
+Example:

 string s = null;